tsdiokno/abl/content/tl/docs/nt/roma/roma-9.md

 ## Ang Israel Ngayon
 [#](# "Israel’s Present State")

-[^30] Anong dapat nating sabihin?
-Ang mga Hentil na hindi naghabol na maging matuwid ay tinuring na matuwid -- yung katuwiran na galing sa pagtitiwala.
+[^30] Anong dapat nating sabihin ngayon?
+Ang mga Hentil na hindi naghabol na maging matuwid ay itinuring na matuwid — ang pagiging matuwid na galing sa pagtitiwala.

 [^30]: What should we say then?
 Gentiles, who did not pursue righteousness, have obtained righteousness—namely the righteousness that comes from faith.

-[^31] Pero ang Israel, sa kaniyang paghahabol na maging matuwid, ay hindi naabot ang katuwiran ng Kautusan.
+[^31] Pero ang Israel, sa kaniyang paghahabol na maging matuwid, ay hindi naabot ang pagiging matuwid ng Kautusan.

 [^31]: But Israel, pursuing the law of righteousness, has not achieved the righteousness of the law.